PT-OX Capabilities, Specifications and Operation

 - No metal etching or sputtering is allowed.
 One concern is that sputtered metals may coat and hence short out the chamber.

 - Due to the mechanical clamp and the possibility the wafer sticking to it Edge Bead Removal (EBR) is required.
-An EBR of 2mm is minimum; 5mm is better.
-Rare exceptions to this rule are only when a thin resist is used, for example, 955 resist.
+Please refer to the General Operating Procedure for more details.

 - Many users want to etch oxide which will be used as an etch mask for the PlasmaTherm DRIE system (PT-DSE).
 Selectivity for various oxides are; ccp SiO300-1 = 200 : 1, ccp SiO350-1 = 400 : 1 (almost as good as Thermal Oxide).